ietf-gitwg/using-github/draft-ietf-git-using-github.md

 As documents mature further, explicit confirmation of technical decisions with the Working Group mailing list becomes more important.

-Chairs are able to declare Working Group consensus about the resolution of issues in the abstract, allowing editors discretion on how to capture the decisions in documents.
+Chairs can declare Working Group consensus about the resolution of issues in the abstract, allowing editors discretion on how to capture the decisions in documents.